-The Andrews Lab in the Department of Medicine at Stanford University is seeking a Life Science Research Professional 1 to perform basic functions and activities involved in defined research projects, and independently conduct and analyze experiments.
-The LSRP1 will work largely on genome sequencing of human and pathogen DNA for studies of new diagnostics and genomic epidemiology in a Biosafety Level 2 laboratory in the Division of Infectious Diseases and Geographic Medicine.
-The Division encompasses all aspects of infectious diseases and geographic medicine, including COVID clinical research and treatments, clinical microbiology, hospital epidemiology, AIDS, international health, mechanisms of pathogenesis, the role of microbes in chronic & unexplained disease, human microbial ecology, parasitology, microbial & viral genomics, and tropical medicine.
+The Division of Infectious Diseases and Geographic Medicine, within Department of Medicine, encompasses all aspects of infectious diseases and geographic medicine, including clinical microbiology, hospital epidemiology, COVID, AIDS, international health, mechanisms of pathogenesis, the role of microbes in chronic & unexplained disease, human microbial ecology, parasitology, microbial & viral genomics, and tropical medicine.

 Plan approach to experiments in support of research projects in lab and/or field based on knowledge of scientific theory.

 Independently conduct experiments; maintain detailed records of experiments and outcomes.

 Apply the theories and methods of a life science discipline to interpret and perform analyses of experiment results; offer suggestions regarding modifications to procedures and protocols in collaboration with senior researcher.